gnoailles/Cuboz/README.md

 # Cuboz
-Cuboz is Game Week (4 gays game jam) project.
+Cuboz is Game Week (4 days game jam) project.
 The jam theme was "You know nothing".
 The game has been made with Unity.

 ## Gameplay
 The gameplay is based on inputs randomization.
 At the start of every level the player's inputs are re-randomized around all the gamepad's buttons (apart from the joysticks)